 This is grief.
 This is love.
 This is parenting after loss.

-I’m both happy and excited for my (living) kids 1st day of school today AND I ache for my son, the one who isn’t here.
+I’m both happy and excited for my (living) kids first day of school today AND I ache for my son, the one who isn’t here.
 It seems somehow impossible to be both aching and happy—sobbing yet smiling.
 And yet?
 That’s exactly what’s true for me today.
-And really, it’s fairly “normal” in this new-anything-but-normal life as a grieving parent.
+And really, it’s fairly ‘normal’ in this new-anything-but-normal life as a grieving parent.
 Especially in the face of milestones like back-to-school.
 I’m trying my best to honor what is and allow myself to grieve what isn’t.
 To acknowledge who is present, and also who is missing.
 To allow my love for my children, both living and dead, to stretch in all directions.
 To allow my love to stretch far and wide enough to span the distance between heaven and earth.
 I stand with one foot in the life I have, and one foot in the life I had.
 I straddle time and space.
 It’s a hard place to be.
-I’m a #grieving #mom and (by all appearances,) a “normal” mom, all at the same time.
-It can be really complicated and messy and that’s ok.
+I’m a #grieving #mom and (by all appearances) a ‘normal’ mom, all at the same time.
+It can be really complicated and messy and that’s okay.
 There is no handbook, no timeline, no manual for this.
 It’s okay not to be okay.

 This pretty much sums up parenting after loss.
 These are beautiful, beautiful moments of celebration and joy— and yet, someone is ALWAYS missing.

-It’s ok to acknowledge both the beauty and the ache.
+It’s okay to acknowledge both the beauty and the ache.

 If you have a grieving parent in your life, I encourage you to ACKNOWLEDGE who is missing, SAY their child’s name, and maybe even say something like…

 ‘I’m so sorry __________ (child’s name) isn’t here starting _______ (grade) like he (or she) should be.
-I know you miss him, and I miss him, too.
-I wish he was here with you like he should be.’
+I know you miss them, and I miss them, too.
+I wish they were here with you like they should be.’

 Acknowledgment goes a long, long way to help ease the burden of grief.
 Acknowledgment and validation are GIFTS to the grieving.
 You will literally make that grieving parent’s day/month/year.